-Since 2000 there was a decrease in the total amount of wood fiber from California used by the bioenergy sector and the pulp and board industry.
-This overall decrease in wood fiber was due to the decreased harvest of sawlogs and veneer logs and the resulting decrease of mill residue.
+Since 2000, there was a decrease in the total amount of wood fiber from California used by the bioenergy sector and the pulp and board industry.
+This overall decrease in wood fiber resulted from the decreased harvest of sawlogs and veneer logs and subsequent decrease of mill residue.
 However, the volume of timber harvested specifically for bioenergy rose, increasing from 55 MMCF in 2000 to 61 MMCF in 2006.
-In 2000 the harvest of roundwood delivered directly to pulp and board mills were 3 MMCF; in 2006 no California timber was harvested and sent directly to the pulp and board industry.
+In 2000, the harvest of roundwood delivered directly to pulp and board mills was 3 MMCF; in 2006, no California timber was harvested and sent directly to the pulp and board industry.

-Figure 5--Utilization of California's timber harvest, 2006.
+Figure 5-Utilization of California's timber harvest, 2006.
 MMCF = million cubic feet.